flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     Via the EFB - [Learn How](../../fbw-a32nx/feature-guides/flypados3/dispatch.md#fuel-page)

+    !!! warning "Planning Fuel"

+        If you are using the onboard *fuel planning* feature as a reference point before fueling the aircraft using the EFB, it is important to note that using the feature does not alter the actual fuel on board.

 ^^ECAM FOB^^

 Look at the upper ECAM and note the FOB indicated.
 Let's say that amount is `3091 KG`.
 When inputting the block fuel into the MCDU it is referenced in "Tons" and we should round to the closest decimal point.